TomChamber/BREEZE/README.md

 The necessary skill that will be required for this project would be someone that has vast knowledge about coding with Java or Linux, which would be needed to be able to create the main part of the program which will conduct all the calculations and necessary adjustments to the temperature when it is implemented.
 The hardware that we are using within the project has to be carefully constructed by combining different parts such as an electrical motor, digital thermistor and a small solar panel to be able to allow the mechanisms to work probably.
 This part would require someone with knowledge about how to wire and connect different parts together to make it function such as a mechanical engineer.

 #### Outcome:
+If project “Breeze” is successful the final outcome will be a product that has the ability to regulate the temperature of a home through a device such as a raspberry pi which will hopefully allow any customer to be able to regulate the temperature of their home through the use of a raspberry pi which is a cheap and affoardbale computer system.
+An obstacle that might hinder this project from being completed would probably be the way the mechanism would be merged together to produce a design that looks nice and appeal to the customer, without affecting the ability of “Breeze” to carry out its purpose.